jintonic/jintonic.github.io/cs/word/index.md

 ends.
 By default, Microsoft word does not automatically break words.
 It enlarges spaces between words to achieve both-side alignment instead.
 This results in a very unprofessional looking.
 The LaTeX-like hyphenation can be easily enabled in Microsoft Word: Page Layout -> Hyphenation -> Automatic.
+Sometimes you also need to modify the "Paragraph" format in the "Normal" style.
+In the "Line and Page Breaks" tab, clear "Don't hyphenate".

 Insertion
 =========